Responsibility for employment and social policy lies primarily with national governments. EU funding supports and complements their efforts.

-The EU and its member countries are collaborating to make it easier for people to live and work abroad, by coordinating social security schemes across EU countries and enabling workers to receive their pensions and social security benefits even when they change jobs and work in different EU countries.
+The EU and national governments are working together to coordinate social security schemes across the EU so that workers continue to receive their pensions and social security benefits when they change jobs and work in different EU countries.
 EURES — the network of European employment services – makes it easier for companies to recruit people from abroad and for people to work abroad.

 This publication is part of the 'European Union explained' series